Jesus Prayer: Origins

-Though the Jesus Prayer has been practiced through the centuries as part of the Eastern tradition, in the 20th century, it also began to be used in some Western churches, including some Latin Catholic and Anglican churches.

-Theology
+Eastern Orthodoxy

 The hesychastic practice of the Jesus Prayer is founded on the biblical view by which God's name is conceived as the place of his presence.
 Orthodox mysticism has no images or representations.
 The mystical practice (the prayer and the meditation) doesn't lead to perceiving representations of God (see below Palamism).
 Thus, the most important means of a life consecrated to praying is the invoked name of God, as it is emphasized since the 5th century by the Thebaid anchorites, or by the later Athonite hesychasts.
 For the Orthodox the power of the Jesus Prayer comes not only from its content, but from the very invocation of Jesus' name.